TS22082/GH_guide/gh_flow.md

 **In your browser**

-Navigate to your profile on github
+Navigate to the code repo on your github

+Click Branches (next to code)

-Click "create pull request"
+Find your branch then click "create pull request"

-Click "Accept changes" (This will pull the changes in you branch to master)
+Click "Accept changes" (This will update the changes you made to the repos master)

 **In your terminal**